bowen-upenn/ControlText/README.md

 ## 🔧 How to Train

-Our training pipeline uses [PyTorch Lightning](https://www.pytorchlightning.ai/) for scalability and reproducibility.
+Our repository is based on the code of [AnyText](https://github.com/tyxsspa/AnyText).
+We build upon and extend it to enable user-controllable fonts in zero-shot.
 Below is a brief walkthrough:

 1. **Prerequisites:**
    We use conda environment to manage all required packages.